FAQ on Accountable Care Organizations

 Whether you participate in an ACO or not, there are clear signals that the current payment environment will move away from pure fee-for-service (or FFS) and toward a formula that promotes value for patients and efficiency for the system overall.
-In short, we are moving towards a system that pays for value, rather than paying for volume, and ACOs are expected to be an important element in that system.

 IPA stands for independent practice association and is typically a group of physician practices that have a contractual agreement to work together to provide health care for patients in a health plan network or integrated system.
 IPAs are important because they have existing infrastructure, management, information technology, and organizational components that can serve as the basis for a physician-sponsored ACO.

 Payment and incentives within an ACO should be structured to foster a shared sense of responsibility for both cost and quality.
 This provides an opportunity for a higher earning potential for physicians providing care in these ACOs.
 ACOs may provide any of the following compensation models for physicians: